 4. Strengthen your Memory Skills

 Once you have fully comprehended the structure and format of the exam for each of your subjects, you can develop a strategy to test yourself.
-For example, preparing for an MCQ type of test will require a different skill set than essay answer format.
+For example, preparing for an MCQ type of test will require a different skill set than an essay answer format.
 Engaging your brain in regular revision enhances your learning and strengthens your memory.
 Building confidence in your learning ability will also motivate you to study for longer and reduce exam stress.

 5. Read Everything Carefully

 On the day of the exam, nerves can play a big role and sometimes negatively affect your performance.
-This can lead to reading questions incorrectly and approaching the answer in a wrong way.
+This can lead to reading questions incorrectly and approaching the answer in the wrong way.
 Do not let this happen to you.
 Spend time carefully reading the questions and jotting down some notes.
 Make sure to include those details which will get you those extra marks.
 Proofread your answers as much as you can to correct any spelling mistakes and add any extra comments you think are worth mentioning.